gor181/courses-intro-to-sql/chapter4.md

 ---
-title: Sorting, grouping and joins
+  title: "Sorting, grouping and joins"
-description: >-
+  description: "This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins."
-  This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins.
+  v2: true

 ---
 ## ORDER BY